WORKSECTION

 page — part of the link for direct download (for the full path put the address of your account in front, for example

-• subscribers — list of subscribers with information on them (if the request contains corresponding extra parameter)
+• subscribers — subscribers list (if request contains extra=subscribers parameter)

-• relations — information about dependencies with other tasks (if the request contains corresponding extra parameter):
+• relations — dependencies with other tasks (if request contains extra=relations parameter):

 type — dependency type finish-to-start/start-to-start